NamitsGit/pdf-redaction-tool/Documentation.md

 ### Exploration

-<br>**Week 1:** Went through some scientific papers and articles regarding different methods of redaction used for born-digital documents, and learnt about the use of regular expression for finding text of a certain pattern. </br>
+<br>**Week 1:** Went through related **scientific/technical papers** and articles regarding different **methods of redaction** used for born-digital documents, and learnt about the use of **regular expression** for finding text of a certain pattern. </br>

 <br>**Week 2:** Tried implementation of josh pdf-redactor.
-Discussion about finding PIIs from different buckets.
+Discussion about finding **PIIs from different buckets**.
 Tried finding regexes of common PIIs in plain text like PAN, Aadhar, IFSC Code, Bank account number, etc.
-Also implemented basic methods of conversion of pdf to plain text(Text Extraction) and tried to understand Named Entity Recognition and its use in our current project.</br>
+Also implemented basic methods of conversion of pdf to plain text(Text Extraction) and tried to understand **Named Entity Recognition** and its use in our current project.</br>

 <br>**Week 3:** </br>